 - With red‑eye gravy

 Kentucky’s climate is ideal for curing ham, and producers like Broadbent and Harper’s have helped make it a regional delicacy.
-Country ham is central to searches for what to eat in Kentucky.
+Therefore, country ham is central to searches for what to eat in Kentucky.

 🥃 Bourbon Balls

 Kentucky produces 95% of the world’s bourbon, so it’s no surprise that bourbon‑infused foods are a major part of the state’s cuisine.
-Bourbon balls—bite‑sized confections made from chocolate, pecans, butter, and bourbon—were invented by Ruth Booe of Rebecca Ruth Candies in 1938.
+Bourbon balls are confections that consist of chocolate, pecans, butter, and bourbon.
+Ruth Booe of Rebecca Ruth Candies invented them in 1938.
 They’re a popular gift, holiday treat, and Derby‑season indulgence.

 Each state has its own famous desserts, and this is one of Kentucky’s best-known.
 Derby Pie is another Kentucky classic, created in the 1950s at the Melrose Inn.
-This rich chocolate‑and‑walnut pie is traditionally served during the Kentucky Derby season.
-While the name “Derby Pie” is trademarked, variations appear across the state, often featuring bourbon for extra depth.
+This rich chocolate‑and‑walnut pie often features during the Kentucky Derby season.
+While the name “Derby Pie” is trademarked, variations appear across the state.
+Additionally, some variations feature bourbon for extra depth.
+Therefore, you might get lucky and taste multiple variations of Derby Pie.
 It’s one of the most iconic Kentucky desserts.

 🥣 Soup Beans and Cornbread